jaystack/molinio-posts/_posts/2017-04-21-creating-todo-application-from-molinio-templates.md

 	fs.appendFileSync('./history.txt', moment().format('llll') + ' - ' + request.msg + '\r\n')
 ```

-When either endpoints called, the send a message to Rabbit.
-Implement this code.
-We need to the `corpjs-amqp` module. (`npm i corpjs-amqp --save`) Create the file named RabbitSender.ts in `service-todo-data` project.
+We need this module: `corpjs-amqp` (`npm i corpjs-amqp --save`).
+When any of the endpoints are called, it sends a message to Rabbit.
+Create a file named `RabbitSender.ts` in `service-todo-data` project.
 ```javascript
 //RabbitSender.ts
 export default function RabbitSender() {